-The distance between the table and the floor is likely to be more than 3 feet.
-This means the impact of the fall might hurt or even kill your hermit crab.
+The distance between the table and the floor is likely more than 3 feet, which means the impact will probably hurt or kill a hermit crab near-instantly.

 How Did Your Hermit Fall?

-How Big Is Your Hermit?
+How Big Is The Hermit?

 What Did The Hermit Land On?